Irwin Swack

-Irwin Swack (born West Salem, Ohio, November 8, 1916; died January 2, 2006) was an American composer of contemporary classical music.
+Irwin Swack (November 8, 1916 – January 2, 2006) was an American composer of contemporary classical music from West Salem, Ohio.

 He held degrees from the Cleveland Institute of Music (where he studied violin, graduating with a B.M. in 1939), the Juilliard School, Northwestern University (master's degree), and Columbia University (doctorate).
-He studied with Henry Cowell (at Columbia University), Gunther Schuller (at Tanglewood), Vittorio Giannini (at Juilliard), and Paul Creston (at Columbia University).
+He studied with Henry Cowell (at Columbia University), Gunther Schuller (at Tanglewood), Vittorio Giannini (at Juilliard), Paul Creston (at Columbia University), and Normand Lockwood.
+Swack also worked as an assistant professor of music at Jacksonville State College.
 His music was recorded on the Centaur, CRS, Opus One, and Living Artist Recordings labels.

 His music is published by Carl Fischer, Shawnee Press, Theodore Presser, and Galaxy Music.

 His last residence was in Bellmore, New York.